Elouan1411/merge-recto-verso-scan/README.md

 ## Use the Executables (if you don't have Python or dependencies)

 If your computer doesn't have Python installed or you prefer not to install dependencies, you can use the ready-to-use executable files for **Linux** or **Windows**.
-These executables are available in the `dist/` folder of the repository.
+These executables are available in the `releases` section of the repository.

 ## Requirements